jackdbd/calderone/packages/utils/.ae/utils.api.md

 // @public
 export const isoString: (obj: UTCDateAsObject, options?: IsoStringConfig) => string;

-// Warning: (ae-missing-release-tag) "IsoStringConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "IsoStringConfig" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface IsoStringConfig {